Deep massage and our perceptions of pain

 Claire Feldkamp

-Do you think of deep tissue work as someone using their elbow on you to reach deep layers of muscles, or having tissues stripped, or adhesions broken up?
-Do you equate 'working deeply' with physical depth and the idea of being fixed?
+Do you think of deep tissue work as someone using their elbow to reach deep layers of muscle, stripping tissues or breaking up adhesions?
+Do you equate “working deeply” with physical depth and the idea of being fixed?
 Are you a member of the ‘no pain, no gain’ club?

-I ask these questions because there is still a powerful idea which circulates through the world of bodywork that long-term changes can be made to the body in a single session of bodywork as long as enough ‘good pain’ is inflicted on the body.
-Muscles can be forced to let go by pressing hard, tissues stripped with force, adhesions broken up by using lots of pressure, and stiff joints made more open by moving them to places that hurt.
-“Pain is good”, I hear people say, “It must be working if it hurts”, “If you don’t make it hurt, it won’t get better”.
+I ask these questions because there is still a powerful belief circulating within the world of bodywork that long-term change can be achieved in a single session, provided enough “good pain” is inflicted.
+Muscles can be forced to let go through pressure, tissues can be stripped with force, adhesions can be broken up, and stiff joints can be pushed into painful ranges in the hope that this will create lasting change.
+“Pain is good,” I hear people say.
+“It must be working if it hurts.”
+“If you don’t make it hurt, it won’t get better.”

 Change does not happen quickly

-I want to address the fact that change does not happen quickly in the human body.
-We can't rebalance anything as if we were turning a screw or replacing a spring.
-The human body is far to complex an organism for this.
-Change never happens in a single session, and certainly not without the nervous system being fully 'on board'.
-We can't force anything in the body to do anything it does not want to do.
-We cannot force tension away by pushing it with physical force.
+Change does not happen quickly in the human body.
+We cannot rebalance it as though we were turning a screw or replacing a spring.
+The body is far too complex an organism for such mechanical thinking.
+Lasting change rarely happens in a single session, and certainly not without the nervous system being fully on board.
+We cannot force the body to do something it does not perceive as safe.

 The Good, The Bad and The Ugly